wluers/wluers.github.io/_posts/2018-08-30-narrative-potentials-of-the-loop.md

 ![Jean-Louis Boissier](/loops/boissier1.gif)
+_Upgrade Soul, by Ezra Claytan Daniels and Erik Loyer_

 Short loops, loops under the 30 seconds of short-term memory, in spatial juxtaposition creates the illusion of a perceived simultaneity.
 The juxtaposition of longer edited sequences (greater than 30 seconds) would likely challenge the viewer&#39;s attention and, unless carefully choreographed, break the perception of events happening at once.
 Manovich coined the term &quot;spatial montage,&quot; which describes the logic of interfaces made of layered, spatially arranged media elements.
-His example for this new temporality of simultaneous streams of media is the 1993 CD-ROM _Flora petrinsularis_byJean-Louis Boissier in which short adjacent loops read not as a sequence, but as clickable views on &quot;coexisting temporalities.&quot; (320)
+His example for this new temporality of simultaneous streams of media is the 1993 CD-ROM _Flora petrinsularis_by Jean-Louis_ in which short adjacent loops read not as a sequence, but as clickable views on &quot;coexisting temporalities.&quot; (320)

 Of course, spatial montage or multi-panel displays of loops  are now quite common in web sites, video art installations, advertising displays, tv news programs and even movies.
 This simultaneity is, however, often working to compete for the user&#39;s divided attention.
 The looping ad in the sidebar is not there to create a sense of wholeness.
 Comics are a form of spatial montage, but in most cases the multiple panels follow a linear progression or temporal map rather than present co-existing temporalities.
 Scott McCloud refers to a nonlinear relationship between panels, most prevalent in Japanese manga,  as &quot;aspect-to-aspect&quot; in which multiple panels provide different views of the same scene.
 This aspect-to-aspect simultaneity of short loops can clearly be seen in Atsuko Uda&#39;s comics-inspired Flash work and in many works of motion comics.